workshops

 Creative Personal Narratives

-Whether about motherhood or menopause, the decisions to work, stay home, change careers, or figure out what we want to do when we grown up; about being single, newlywed, or married for decades; or about life as a female (whatever that means), you will have the opportunity to explore your experiences, thoughts, and skills in this intimate group.
-This workshop is a fabulous opportunity for experienced and novice writers to stretch their skills as they explore moments from their lives and tell their stories while connecting with other women.
-Five Thursdays + plus a 20-min 1:1 conference (online or in person)
+Whether about motherhood or menopause, the decisions to work, stay home, change careers, or figure out what we want to do when we grown up; about being single, newlywed, or married for decades; or about life as a female (whatever that means), you will explore your experiences, thoughts, and skills in this intimate group.
+This workshop is a fabulous opportunity for experienced and novice writers to stretch their skills as they write about moments from their lives and tell their stories while connecting with other women.
+Five Thursdays + plus 1 30-min 1:1 conference (online or in person)

 For: All women regardless of age or experience